-one of the psychotic had a helper who served as a sort of harbor for him when his transference to the psychotic became uncertain.
+Pedern (34, 35) especially advocated extreme caution in analyzing or interpreting transference manifestations for fear of losing the positive relationship.
+He emphasized that the experience of a good transference is the chief normal reality to the psychotic in treatment but felt also that optimum results could be obtained only if the psychotic had a helper who served as a sort of harbor for him when his transference to the psychotherapist became uncertain.
 In view of the psychotic's tendency to confuse his homo - and heterosexual feelings, Federn felt that this helper should be a woman.
 (Ibid., p.
 48)

 Federn's comments apply equally to schizophrenic women, including the fact that it would be best if their "helpers" were men.

-1016 In the Schreber case (1911) Freud demonstrated that unconscious homosexual tendencies were to be found underneath the delusions of persecution.
+In the Schreber case (1911) Freud demonstrated that unconscious homosexual tendencies were to be found underneath the delusions of persecution.
 In this paper he gave a detailed account of the mechanism of delusion formation.
 It is unnecessary here to discuss the minutiae of this mechanism beyond saying that an essential feature is the projection of unconscious homosexual trends.